SodaWithoutSparkles/revanced-troubleshooting-guide/attributions.md

 Special thanks to the following people:

 - The ReVanced team for creating the software
+- Discord user @hokorayinphine for inspiration, screenshots and grammar checks
-- Discord user @Hokora Yinphine MPP#6969 for inspiration
+- Discord user @cotton.me for the beautiful embeds

 ## Images